 Walking Shoes

-We cover some ground in our Belfast itinerary!
-Be sure to pack a pair of good, comfortable walking shoes for your trip.
-I wear versatile and lightweight sneakers for city sightseeing – and they worked great for the trails at the Giants Causeway, as well.
-Kris is most comfortable wearing Merrell Trail Shoes.
+We cover some ground in our Belfast Itinerary!
+Be sure to pack a pair of comfortable walking shoes for your trip.
+I wear versatile and lightweight sneakers for city sightseeing – and they worked great for the trails at Giants Causeway, as well.
+Kris is prefers wearing Merrell Trail Shoes.
+Find more tips and reviews in our article, The Best Shoes for Traveling.

 Belfast Weather Gear